veggiemonk/awesome-docker/README.md

 - [CodeShip](https://www.cloudbees.com/products/codeship) :heavy_dollar_sign: - Work with your established Docker workflows while automating your testing and deployment tasks with our hosted platform dedicated to speed and security.
 - [ConcourseCI](https://concourse-ci.org) :heavy_dollar_sign: - A CI SaaS platform for developers and DevOps teams pipeline oriented.
 - [Semaphore CI](https://semaphoreci.com/) :heavy_dollar_sign: — A high-performance cloud solution that makes it easy to build, test and ship your containers to production.
-- [Shippable](https://app.shippable.com/) :heavy_dollar_sign: - A SaaS platform for developers and DevOps teams that significantly reduces the time taken for code to be built, tested and deployed to production.
 - [TravisCI](https://travis-ci.org/) :heavy_dollar_sign: - A Free github projects continuous integration Saas platform for developers and Devops.

 ### CaaS